 In some cases, you may not be able to clean stains out of concrete.
 This is especially true for old stains.
 However, replacing or resurfacing can restore the look of your concrete.
 Your concrete contractor can use Houston ready mix concrete specifically formulated for your needs.
 Whether you have a stained patio or garage floor, replacement or resurfacing services can help ensure your concrete look clean again.

-At Texas Concrete Ready Mix, we are your one-stop-shop for concrete.
+At TEXAN Concrete Ready Mix, we are your one-stop-shop for concrete.
 Our team handles residential and commercial projects of all types and sizes.
 No job is too big or too small for our concrete experts.
 We custom-mix concrete tailored to your needs.
 Call us today at (713) 227-1122 to discuss your upcoming project and request a quote.
 We are here to serve you.